PX4/PX4-Devguide/en/test_and_ci/integration_testing_mavsdk.md

 The tests need the MAVSDK C++ library installed system-wide (e.g. in `/usr/lib` or `/usr/local/lib`.

+MAVSDK can either be installed as a prebuilt library or alternatively be built from source and installed system-wide.

 ### Installation of prebuilt library

 #### Ubuntu